jcs/rubywarden/AR-MIGRATE.md

 	git pull

+Then checkout to a specific revision where the migration was made:

+	git checkout 40044728d

-Afterwards you need to run bundle to add some required libraries for the migration
+Run `bundle` to add some required libraries for the migration:

 	bundle --with migrate